Desert Eagle RV Park (Military FamCamp) has 226 campsites, 222 of which are full hook-up sites.

 A couple of our favorite shows are Le Reve at The Wynn and Absinthe at Caesars Palace.
 These are in our opinion two of the best shows in town.
-Either one of these or any of the other Cirque du Soleil type shows are a great choice.
+Either one of these or any of the other Cirque du Soleil type shows is a great choice.

 But if you want to get away from the huge resorts you might try Fremont Street.
 While the casinos are smaller and some say a little more giving, be warned that Fremont Street is where “The Crazies” hang out.
 Not the best place for kids.
 But the Viva Vision light show is something to be seen.

 Back on the strip T-Mobile Arena, the busiest arena in the country, has Vegas Golden Knights Hockey which is an absolute blast to see the spectacle they put on.
 If the Knights aren’t playing there is usually a concert or event going on there.

 If you’re looking for something outdoors you’re only a short drive to Lake Mead, Valley of Fire State Park, Red Rock Canyon National Recreation Area, and Mt Charleston.
 All these places are great for hiking and sightseeing, or just getting away from the hustle and bustle of the Vegas Strip.
 Willing to venture out a little further?
 Zion National Park is about an hour or so drive from the base.

 If you have access to DOD facilities, you can’t go wrong with Desert Eagle RV Park.
 The campground is very economical, nice, clean, and well-maintained.
 The staff is friendly, helpful, and willing to go the extra mile to ensure you have an enjoyable stay.
 And where else can you get free daily air shows?

 Where is your favorite place to stay in Las Vegas?
 Let us know if you have any questions or comments below.
 Being from Vegas we can help you with any of your questions about the area.